What to do before you cancel BT Broadband

 What is BT Broadband’s notification period?

 BT requires 30 days notice for cancellations if you’re not switching to another provider.
-If you are switching then it’s 14 days.
-If you need to cancel sooner than that you’ll be charged for the remaining days.
+If you are switching, then it’s 14 days.
+Should you need to cancel sooner than that you’ll be charged for the remaining days.

 Do I need to return my BT Hub Wi-Fi router?

 Can I keep my phone number?

-Your telephone number can be moved when you cancel - be sure to tell your new provider you want to keep your number when you sign up.
+Your telephone number can be retained when you cancel - be sure to tell your new provider you want to keep it when you sign up.

 Can I cancel for free if my BT broadband is too slow?

-BT has signed up to the Ofcom broadband speed code of practice,so you may be able to end your contract early if the connection is slower than the estimate provided when you signed up.
-You must first ask BT to investigate the issue, and if they are unable to resolve the problem you can be released from the deal without penalty.
+BT is signed up to the Ofcom broadband speed code of practice.This means you may be able to end your contract early if the connection is slower than the estimate provided when you signed up.
+You must first ask BT to investigate the issue, and if they are unable to resolve the problem, you can be released from the deal without penalty.